 The Church is hiding from the Jews, and hiding from the Romans; in fact hiding from everyone who is not a Christian.
 It would be foolish to think that such a down-trodden and persecuted people, a people with such devotion to a cause, such a devotion to God, would be divided.
 Right?

 Then there was the Judaizers who were trying to convert the new Christians to Judaism, or at least to compromise them.

 In fact, even when Jesus walked this earth, all but the twelve deserted Him.
 And one of the twelve betrayed Him.
 Then when Jesus was crucified, the eleven went their own way.
-Jesus found Peter and the eleven back at the Sea of Galilee fishing, where He found them at the beginning of His ministry.
+Jesus found Peter and the eleven back at the Sea of Galilee fishing, as per instructions, where He found them at the beginning of His ministry.

 And who are the True Christians?
 Perhaps Jesus' admonition to the twelve gives us a hint.
 He said, "Ye have not chosen me, but I have chosen you...."
 (John 15:16-19)

 I don't have the answer to those questions; But;

 But it's not conclusions, or answers, that I am looking for in these searches, so it's not surprising that I find none.
 What I am trying to do is understand the question a little better.]